 Recognising the need for a multifaceted approach to coaching capability development, with consideration for costs.
-The OCM combines online webinars with additional support for reflective practice which can be delivered either online or face-to-face.
+The OCM combines online webinars with additional support from our coaching experts for reflective practice, which can be delivered online or face-to-face.

-Additional learning methods include Action Learning Groups which provide a safe environment in which peer coaching approaches are used to support reflection on what has worked well and what needs further work.
+The workshops provide a safe environment in which peer coaching approaches are used to support reflection on what has worked well and what needs further work.
 Individual coaching can also be provided for managers seeking support to apply and reflect on their learning, which has the benefit of one-on-one personalised learning.
-This could be an option for organisations that already have an internal coaching programme and can use their own coaching resources to support managers developing coaching capabilities.
+This could be an option for organisations with an internal coaching programme that can use their own coaching resources to support managers in developing coaching capabilities.

-4. Face-to-face workshop-delivered foundational coaching skills qualification
+3. Face-to-face workshop-delivered foundational coaching skills qualification